oracle/opengrok/Indexer-configuration.md

 ## Introduce own mapping for an extension to analyzer

-Use the `-A` Indexer option, e.g. like this:
+Use the `-A` Indexer option, e.g. to make files with the `.cs` suffix to be processed as plain text:

 ```
 -A .cs:org.opengrok.indexer.analysis.plain.PlainAnalyzerFactory